surfnet-niels/refeds-oidcre-saml-oidc-mapping/refeds-oidcre-oidc-saml-mapping.md

 # Basic profile
 The basic profile implements a attribute to claim mapping in such a way that would allow an unmodified OIDC client to receive claims based on SAML attributes.
 This would allow existing SAML based Identity federation to add a proxy to onboard OIDC RPs, which seems the most common scenario at the time of writing.

-For servcies supporting this profile, the mapping MUST be implemented as is designated below
+For services supporting this profile, the mapping MUST be implemented as is designated below

 | OIDC Scope |  OIDC claim  |  eduPerson attribute |
 |---|---|---|